 A great deal of chemical education involves understanding the chemistry of generic species, and learning how to assign real species as generic species with each other.
 This approach is integral to how The Chemical Thesaurus is organised.

 Test your knowledge by going the Chemistry Tutorials & Drills web site.

 Retro Synthetic Analysis

-is to logically find the synthetic building blocks required for construction
+The idea is to logically find the synthetic building blocks required for construction by "disconnection".

 Chemical Naming & Identification Issues

 Please note that even simple chemistry can generate naming problems.
 For example:

 The chemistry associated with elemental sulfur is commonly associated with S as it is here but the species S does not exist, at least not below 1000°C.

 Flowers of sulfur, the common yellow soft crystalline form of the element, is S8.
 If this species were to be used in the reaction chemistry database all stoichiometries would have to be multiplied by 8 and the numbers would become unnecessarily cumbersome.

 The species S1 is invented for the sake of simplicity.